FusionAuth/fusionauth-theme-helper/README.md

 ## TODO

-Have the messages file handled as well.
+Have the stylesheet and messages files handled as well.
 Only templates are supported currently.